somonesummers/somonesummers.github.io/research.md

 ## Magnetization-Prepared Body DWI

 This work included a new single-shot slice selective SS-FSE sequence that uses a magnetization preparation module to achieve both diffusion weighting and fat suppression.
 While the SNR of this method is inherently low, much of this SNR can be regained through scan averaging.
 A new averaging reconstruction method is proposed.
-This sequence and reconstruction are validated in simulation, in phantom experiments, and clinical \emph{in vivo} scans.
+This sequence and reconstruction are validated in simulation, in phantom experiments, and clinical *in vivo* scans.
 This work is currently in submission to *Magnetic Resonance in Medicine*.

 **Images are forthcoming**